 I have yet to encounter the “indestructible toy” – but to be honest, I am no longer searching for it.

-I know this may be a disappointment to one or the other among you.
+I know this may be a disappointment to one or the other reader.
 But actually, the situation is not that bad at all!

-When I realized how many different goals I can actually achieve by “training” and communication with my dog, I pretty soon got to the idea: “Why not try to teach her how I want her to play and how I DON’T want her to treat hers and my things”.
+When I realized how many different goals I can actually achieve by “training” and communicating with my dog, I pretty soon got to the idea: “Why not try to teach her how I WANT her to play and how I DON’T want her to treat hers and my things”.